 - People who are sponsored by another gallóglach are always allowed to join.

-A background can be as long or as short as you like, but it should include the following information:
+A background can be up to 500 words long, and it should include the following information:

 - How your character is joining the gallóglaigh (as above);